Updating a collection occurs in five steps:

 The available options are:

 Performs a complete gather (i.e. web crawl, database export etc) from scratch.
-When gathering has completed, the documents are filtered and indexed before being swapped into the live area.
+Documents will be gathered, filtered and then indexed before they are swapped into the live area.
 This is the default setting.

 Incremental update (Web/Database collections only)